reactive/data-client/docs/api/Controller.md

 Stores the result of [Endpoint](./Endpoint.md) and args as the error provided.

+## resolve(endpoint, { args, response, fetchedAt, error }) {#resolve}

+Resolves a specific fetch, storing the `response` in cache.

+This is similar to receive, except it triggers resolution of an inflight fetch.
+This means the corresponding optimistic update will no longer be applies.

+This is used in [NetworkManager](./NetworkManager.md), and should be used when processing fetch requests.

 ## subscribe(endpoint, ...args) {#subscribe}

 Marks a new subscription to a given [Endpoint](./Endpoint.md).
 This should increment the subscription.